CartoDB/carto-react-template/DEVELOPERS.md

 ### Updating supported browsers

 This project supports [browserslist](https://github.com/browserslist/browserslist) and it has an unsupported browser page.
-Ideally on any release, or in the case of updating browserslist configuration, update the detection script by running:
+For the first part, it is enough to keep browserslist key in template.json files, as it is, so no action.
+For the second (just a visual helper for generated projects) ideally on any release, or in the case of updating browserslist configuration, update the detection script by running:

 ```bash
 yarn updateSupportedBrowsers